yunwooseong/RethinkVAE/README.md

 ### Data

-The interaction data is shared at `data/`.
+The datasets is available at `data/`.

 ### Requirements